enkidevs/curriculum/lua/roblox-studio/intro-to-scripting-ii/adding-instances-using-scripts-ii.md

 ---

 ## Content
 So, what happened?
 Did reality decide to break the laws and materialize an object out of thin air?
-Well, no, nothing should have happened.
+Well, no, **nothing should have happened**.

 Why?
 Well, we created a new instance, but Studio doesn't know which service it will be placed in.
 Thus, it won't be placed at all within the game.

-As such, lets assign a parent to the new instance.
+This time, let's give the new instance a parent.

 ```lua
 newInstance = Instance.new("Part")